heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 ## Aftermath

-After the migration, you should check the affected pages and modules for any issues.
+Post-migration, verify affected pages and modules.

-- The migration will only be commited to the database if no errors occur during the migration.
+- The migration trys to use database transactions and only commits if no errors occur.
 - The migration will migrate global subcolumn set definitions from your `config.php` and `$GLOBALS['TL_SUBCL']`, respectively, to grid definitions of any theme you select or optionally of a newly created one.
 - The migration will migrate database-defined subcolumn definitions to grid definitions of any theme you choose or